What Is Vertical Welding and How Does It Differ?

 Common Vertical Welding Mistakes

-You need to balance amperage so the joint fuses without excess distortion or weak reinforcement.
-Hold the electrode at roughly 20-45 degrees for stick welding, because an unstable angle changes penetration and bead shape.
+Balance amperage so the joint fuses without excess distortion or weak reinforcement.
+Hold the electrode at about 20 to 45 degrees for stick welding.

 When you control heat, angle, puddle, and filler choice, you weld with more precision and less waste.